This recipe for Classic Sticky Buns is the perfect recipe – soft, gooey, and truly addictive!

 - Adding the cream to the topping keeps the sauce from hardening and allows you to have a couple the next day.

-- When making any kind of yeast dough, be sure the water you use is warm.
-If the water is too hot it will kill the yeast – too cold and the yeast won’t activate.
+- When making any yeast dough, be sure the water you use is warm.
+If the water is too hot, it will kill the yeast; if it is too cold, the yeast won’t activate.
 To test, run the water over a finger – if it feels nice and warm – it’s usually good.

 - Use Room-Temperature Ingredients.
 Yeast warm environments, so using eggs and butter at room temperature will keep the dough at the optimal temperature for yeast to thrive.

 - Use a clean, oiled bowl for rising.
-Oiling the bowl makes it easier to remove after rising and also allows the dough to rise higher as it won’t be sticking to the sides.
+Oiling the bowl makes it easier to remove after rising and allows the dough to rise higher as it won’t stick to the sides.

 Did you make this?